 Cytokine-Release Syndrome (CRS).

-As part of their immune-related duties, T cells release cytokines, chemical messengers that help to stimulate and direct the immune response.
-In the case of CRS, there is a rapid and massive release of cytokines into the bloodstream, which can lead to dangerously high fevers and precipitous drops in blood pressure.
-CRS symptoms can range from mild flulike symptoms that include nausea, fatigue, headache, chills and fever to more serious symptoms, such as a low blood pressure, tachycardia (abnormally rapid heart rate), capillary leakage (fluid and proteins leak out of tiny blood vessels and flow into surrounding tissues, resulting in dangerously low blood pressure), cardiac arrest, cardiac arrhythmias, cardiac failure, hemophagocytic lymphohistiocytosis (life-threatening immunodeficiency)/macrophage activation syndrome (life-threatening complication of rheumatic disease) (HLH/MAS), hypoxia (lack of oxygen reaching the tissue), renal insufficiency (poor function of the kidneys), poor lung oxygenation and multiple organ failure.
-Ironically, CRS is considered an “on-target” effect of CAR T-cell therapy—that is, its presence demonstrates that active T cells are at work in the body.
+As part of their immune-related duties, T cells release cytokines that are chemical messengers that help to stimulate and direct the immune response, causing a rapid and massive release of cytokines into the bloodstream, which can lead to dangerously high fevers and important drops in blood pressure.
+CRS symptoms can range from mild flu-like symptoms that include nausea, fatigue, headache, chills, and fever to more serious symptoms, such as low blood pressure, tachycardia (abnormally rapid heart rate), capillary leakage (fluid and proteins leak out of tiny blood vessels and flow into surrounding tissues, resulting in dangerously low blood pressure), cardiac arrest, cardiac arrhythmias, cardiac failure, hemophagocytic lymphohistiocytosis (life-threatening immunodeficiency)/macrophage activation syndrome (a life-threatening complication of rheumatic disease) (HLH/MAS), hypoxia (lack of oxygen reaching the tissue), renal insufficiency (poor function of the kidneys), poor lung oxygenation, and multiple organ failure.
+Ironically, CRS is considered an “on-target” effect of CAR-T cell therapy—that is, its presence demonstrates that active T cells are at work in the body.

 Neurologic Toxicities.
-Common symptoms include language impairment (aphasia), confusion, delirium, involuntary muscle twitching, hallucinations, or unresponsiveness.
+Common symptoms include language impairment (aphasia), confusion, delirium, involuntary muscle twitching, hallucinations, and/or unresponsiveness.
 Seizures have also been reported.

 B-Cell Aplasia.
-CAR T-cell therapy targeting antigens found on the surface of B cells not only destroys cancerous B cells but also normal B cells.
-CD19 is also expressed on normal B cells, which are responsible for producing antibodies that kill pathogens.
-These normal B cells are also often killed by the infused CAR T cells.
-To compensate, many patients must receive immunoglobulin therapy, which provides them with the necessary antibodies to fight off infections.
+CAR-T cell therapy targeting antigens found on the surface of B-cells does not only destroy cancerous B-cells but also normal B-cells.
+CD19 is also expressed on normal B-cells, which are responsible for producing antibodies that kill pathogens.
+These normal B-cells are also often killed by the infused CAR-T cells.
+To compensate for this side effect, many patients must receive immunoglobulin therapy, which provides them with the necessary antibodies to fight off infections.

 Tumor Lysis Syndrome (TLS).
-A group of metabolic complications that can occur due to the breakdown of dying cells - usually at the onset of toxic cancer treatments.
+TLS describes a group of metabolic complications that can occur due to the breakdown of dying cells - usually at the onset of toxic cancer treatments.